iPad 8 LTE Battery Replacement

 Step 39

-- Carefully lift the LCD off completely and lay it face down on a clean, soft, lint-free surface to keep it safe and sound.
+- Gently take that LCD all the way out and set it face down on a clean, soft, lint-free spot.

 Step 40

-- Grab a trusty pair of tweezers and gently peel away the tape that’s guarding the home button cable ZIF connector.
-You've got this!
+- Grab a pair of tweezers and carefully peel off the tape that's protecting the home button cable ZIF connector.
+Easy does it!

 Tools Used